by Alain Secretan (ASITRAC) on Flickr is licensed

 - Devdutt Pattanaik

 ndia, the land of Gods and sages.
 Whether it's a figment of human imagination or a fragment of a lost reality, it does not matter to me.
 I'm just a silent witness in the debate between fact and fiction.
 I'm largely more interested in stories and their intricacies.
-Although, some even defeats logic, you can't complain about the creativity behind it.
+Although, some stories seems impossible to a logical mind, you can't complain about the creative wisdom behind it.
 Here is someone whom I think is one of the most interesting character in this culture.
 When I write stories on Hinduism, it's not in terms of a religion, but rather a geographical location that got shaped by an ancient culture so rich that it survives even today.

-If you know a little bit about Indian epics like the Mahabharata or the Ramayana, we can get a tiny glimpse of who Paraśurāma is.
+If you know a little bit about Indian epics like the Mahabharata or the Ramayana, we get a tiny glimpse of who Paraśurāma is.
 Unfortunately, he is perceived more as a supporting or side character.
+He is not on the main story line.
 However, the depth of this character lies in his own story.
 So, this is my attempt to write about the unsung stories of Indian mythology.
-Paraśurāma's life is largely associated with social issues like the caste system and the political corruption of those days which led him to take up arms and follow the warrior path.
+Paraśurāma's life is largely associated with social issues like the caste system and the political corruption of those times which led him to take up arms and follow the warrior path.
 He went on fighting against everything that he perceived as unrighteous.
 He is highly regarded as the epitome of a warrior.
-In order to narrate this story, it's important to provide some context.
+In order to narrate this story, it's important to provide some cultural and historical background to understand the story in the right context.

 When you were a monkey, you did not choose to become a man.
 Nature just pushed you on.
 When you are in animal nature, evolution anyway happens – you don't really have to participate in it.
 But once you become human, once a certain level of consciousness has come, there is no more unconscious evolution for you.
 Only if you consciously seek, it will happen.

-The Dashavatar or the 10 avatars are said to be a representation of evolution, not just of the life form, but of consciousness itself.
+The Dashavatar or the ten avatars are said to be a representation of evolution, not just of the life form, but of consciousness itself.
 It portrays the shift from a lower dimension of consciousness to a higher level of consciousness.
-The Latin term Homo Sapiens literally means 'wise men' because we recognized that we are the only species that are aware of our own consciousness, hence the term Homo Sapiens Sapiens.
-In other words, man that is aware that he is aware.
+The Latin term Homo Sapiens literally means 'wise men' because we recognized that we are the only species that are aware of our own consciousness, hence the term Homo Sapiens Sapiens: man that is aware that he is aware.

 Here is a list of the ten incarnations in order: